 Distance education courses are available to a wide spectrum of university students.
-The Adult Degree Program office is available to provide assistance to students in these other programs.
-The university uses Desire2Learn (D2L) as the on-line course management system.
+The Adult Degree Program office provides assistance to students in these other programs.
+The University uses Desire2Learn (D2L) as the on-line course management system.
 All courses require the student to have access to the Internet and e-mail.
 Some courses have video lectures which are played on a computer.
-Other programs which currently use distance education courses are described below.
+Other programs which currently use distance educaiton courses are described below.